Scientific name: Allium species

 A single wild onion plant.

-Wild onion flowers.
+Wild onion flowers and seeds.

 Wild onions form large beds of plants which drive out other plants.
 They are most common in cooler weather.
 The whole plant can be used same as chives, from the bulb to the tips of the green stems.